Flutter Design Patterns: 19 — Flyweight

 An overview of the Flyweight design pattern and its implementation in Dart and Flutter

-In the last article, I have analysed a creational design pattern which divides the construction of a complex object into several separate steps — Builder.
-In this article, I would like to analyse and implement a structural design pattern that helps using a huge number of objects in your code which could barely fit into available RAM — it is Flyweight.
+In the last article, I analysed a creational design pattern that divides the construction of a complex object into several separate steps — Builder.
+In this article, I would like to analyse and implement a structural design pattern that helps using a huge number of objects in your code that could barely fit into available RAM — it is Flyweight.

 Table of Contents

 - What is the Flyweight design pattern?

 - Your contribution

 What is the Flyweight design pattern?

 Flyweight belongs to the category of structural design patterns.
 The intention of this design pattern is described in the GoF book:

 Use sharing to support large numbers of fine-grained objects efficiently.

 Let’s take an object-oriented document editor as an example.
 For document elements like tables, images or figures, separate objects are created.
 However, for text elements (individual characters) this is not feasible even though it promotes flexibility: characters and any other embedded elements could be treated uniformly, and the application could be extended to support new character sets very easily.
 The reason is simple — limitations of the hardware.
 Usually, a document contains hundreds of thousands of character objects which would consume a lot of memory and it could lead to unexpected crashes, for instance, when the document is being edited and eventually there would be no memory left for new characters or any other type of embedded objects.
 How this kind of object-oriented document editor could be implemented, then?